Services for Students |

 Military Student Information

-Webster University and the U.S. Department of Defense have worked together for more than 45 years to provide high-quality and cost-effective undergraduate and graduate programs at military installations across the nation.
+Webster University has engaged in a Memorandum of Understanding with the U.S. Department of Defense and local military bases to provide high-quality and cost-effective undergraduate and graduate programs at military installations across the nation for nearly half a century.

 Contact Information: